mpaditya/EVA4-B2/S15A/Readme.md

 **Disclosure:** I got the fg and bg images from AK and have used them for my analysis and subsequent data set generation.

 #### Background (bg)
- - Background images like in a mall, inside a kitchn, inside a bedroom, street image etc.
+ - Background images like in a mall, inside a kitchen, inside a bedroom, street image etc.
  - 100 such images were downloaded from the internet.

 <img src="DenseDepth-master/Images/bg.png">